Accelerated Stochastic Min-Max Optimization Based on Bias-corrected Momentum: Convergence analysis

-The following assumption {may be} stringent but is {\em only} needed for the analysis of \textbf{HCMM-1} to manage some fourth-order moments. {A condition of this type is common in the literature, such as in works involving nonconvex optimization problems (see, e.g., \cite{xie2022adan, dou2021one, huang2023enhanced, vlaski2019diffusion,swenson2019annealing}).}
+The following assumption may be stringent but is {\em only} needed for the analysis of \textbf{HCMM-1} to handle fourth-order error moments.
+Assumptions of this type are used in nonconvex optimization problems (see, e.g., \cite{xie2022adan, dou2021one,swenson2019annealing, vlaski2019diffusion}).
+Moreover, it may hold locally along the optimization trajectory, as the gradient clipping helps stabilize the algorithm.

-\begin{Assumption}[\textbf{Bounded gradient norm}] The norm of the {gradient vector} is bounded, i.e.,
+\begin{Assumption}[\textbf{Bounded gradient norm}] The norm of the \cblack{gradient vector} is bounded, i.e.,